 This is Ukraine’s first major opportunity to whittle away at Russian controlled territories at scale, and while the coming days, weeks and months will be pivotal for the Ukrainians, it is nowhere near the end of this war.

-Here at Zeihan On Geopolitics we select a single charity to sponsor.
+But we also believe in doing good in the world.
+At Zeihan On Geopolitics, we select a single charity to sponsor.